m-sureshraj/cli-autocomplete-prompt/README.md

 ![jest style autocomplete prompt in action](./media/jest-style-autocomplete.gif)

 ## Motivation
-In one of my [projects](https://github.com/m-sureshraj/mocha-watch-typeahead), I was trying to create a [jest-watch-typeahead](https://github.com/jest-community/jest-watch-typeahead#jest-watch-typeahead) style autocomplete prompt.
+In one of my [projects](https://github.com/m-sureshraj/mocha-watch-typeahead), I was trying to create the [jest-watch-typeahead](https://github.com/jest-community/jest-watch-typeahead#jest-watch-typeahead) style autocomplete prompt.
 My initial attempt was to find a library to implement it.
-So my search began, and I found several nice CLI prompt libraries.
-Most of them offered UI, behavior customization to some extent.
+I found several good CLI prompt libraries, and most of them offered UI, behavior customization to some extent.
 However, those customizations were not enough to build the needed prompt.
 Therefore, I created this autocomplete prompt that extendable to control its UI and behaviors.

 ## Install
 ```